| Title: | Flexible Bayesian Model Selection and Model Averaging |

 window |

-sliding window for computing the standard deviation |
+Integer; size of the sliding window for computing standard deviation.
+Default is 5. |

 ylim |